 The Stamps menu supports hierarchical organisation of stamps.
 To group stamps, include a colon in the stamps title:

 This will cause the Stamps menu to add a group named 'Colour' and with submenu for the groups members, e.g. 'red border'.
 This method allows organising groupings of related stamps without creating unwieldy menus.
 Stamps cannot be nested more deeply than in groups, i.e. 1 level of nesting.
-Group names are case-sensitive, so 'Colour Map:blue' and 'Colour map:green' would list in separate groups.
+Use of more than one colon in the name causes the stamp to not list as part of a Group. names are case-sensitive, so 'Colour Map:blue' and 'Colour map:green' would list in separate groups.

 The Stamps menu lists stamps in the order shown in the Stamps Inspector.
 Where a group occurs, it it is listed where the first group member occurs in the Inspector List and within the sub-menu, the items are listed as in Inspector listing order.
 Grouped items do no need to be contiguous in the Inspector listing.